Transactions

 period of time, and then prune it.

-The lifetime of a transaction that passes verification and whose state transition can be applied on top of the finalized (canonical) chain:
+The lifetime of a transaction that passes verification and whose state transition can be applied on top of the canonical (confirmed) chain:

 - User creates a transaction